 Frequently Asked Questions

 How much does a cost segregation study cost in Detroit?
-For a typical $595,000 Detroit investment property, a Cost Seg Smart study runs $795.
-Full pricing: $495 (under $300K), $795 ($300K–$700K), $895 ($700K–$1M), $1,295 ($1M–$2M), $1,795 ($2M–$3M), $2,295 ($3M–$4M).
-Commercial / multifamily studies start at $995.
-All studies delivered in under one hour with the CPA-Ready Guarantee — full refund if your CPA can’t use the report.
+For a representative $595,000 Detroit investment property, a Cost Seg Smart study runs $895.
+Full pricing: $495 (under $300K), $895 ($300K–$700K), $995 ($700K–$1M), $1,295 ($1M–$1.5M), $1,595 ($1.5M–$2M), $1,995 ($2M–$3M), $2,495 ($3M–$4M), $3,995 ($4M–$6M), $5,995 ($6M–$8M), $7,995 ($8M–$10M).
+Commercial and 5+ unit multifamily studies start at $1,995; 2–4 unit multifamily from $795.
+All studies delivered in under one hour with the CPA-Ready Guarantee: full refund if your CPA can’t use the report.

 Can senior employees at Rocket Mortgage / Quicken Loans Detroit HQ use cost segregation?
 Yes.
 Senior employees face the standard Detroit combined bracket (~45.1%) on top-bracket income.
-A cost segregation study on an out-of-state STR can generate Year-1 federal + state tax savings that offset active W-2 income, provided the property qualifies under Reg. §1.469-1T(e)(3)(ii) — average stay 7 days or less and 100-hour material participation by the owner AND the loss is not otherwise limited (at-risk, §461(l) excess business loss, basis).
+A cost segregation study on an out-of-state STR can generate Year-1 federal + state tax savings that offset active W-2 income, provided the property qualifies under Reg. §1.469-1T(e)(3)(ii): average stay 7 days or less and 100-hour material participation by the owner AND the loss is not otherwise limited (at-risk, §461(l) excess business loss, basis).

 Why are auto industry seniors well-positioned for cost segregation timing?
 GM, Stellantis, and Tier 1 supplier senior employees often have multi-year restricted stock vesting cliffs and annual cash bonuses concentrated in Q1.
 The cleanest cost-seg play is to time a property’s placed-in-service date and study delivery against the calendar year of a major vesting cliff or bonus pay date for concentrated Year-1 offset.